-“We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.”
-I am a member of online affiliate programs.
+“We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
+As an Amazon Associate I earn from qualifying purchases. ” I am a member of online affiliate programs.
 I may be compensated for purchases made from links on my site.

 I remember very well telling my friends that, “I could never live without my DVR!”
 I loved having my DVR and being able to record shows whenever I wanted and watch them whenever I wanted.
 I loved skipping through commercials and I really could never imagine myself going back to life before DVR.

 Well, I am here to tell you that I CAN actually live without my DVR! 🙂